Marie Lora-Mungai: Life and career

-Restless Global progressively transitioned away from content production to become the leading strategic advisory firm specialized in the African Creative Industries and Sports Business, working for clients such as development finance institutions IFC (World Bank Group), Proparco, Afreximbank, and AfDB, the government of France and Nigeria, and private companies like Netflix, Warner Bros., Twitter, FilmHouse Group, Rainbow Sports Group, among others.
-In particular, Restless Global developed an unmatched expertise in the financing of the African Creative Industries, developing investment strategies, dedicated financial tools and vehicles to facilitate public and private sector investment in creative companies.
+Restless Global progressively transitioned away from content production to become a strategic advisory firm specialized in the African Creative Industries and Sports Business, working for clients such as development finance institutions IFC (World Bank Group), Proparco, Afreximbank, and AfDB, the government of France and Nigeria, and private companies like Netflix, Warner Bros., Twitter, FilmHouse Group, Rainbow Sports Group, among others.
+In particular, Restless Global specialized in the financing of the African Creative Industries, developing investment strategies, dedicated financial tools and vehicles to facilitate public and private sector investment in creative companies.
 Besides her consulting work for large entities, Lora-Mungai is active as an angel investor and advisor, supporting select African entrepreneurs.

-Lora-Mungai is the author of several influential works on the African Creative Industries.
+Lora-Mungai is the author of several works on the African Creative Industries.
 In 2021, she and co-author Pedro Pimenta wrote a comprehensive study published by UNESCO, called The African film industry.
 Trends, challenges and opportunities for growth.
 This study, available online, offers a mapping of the film and audiovisual industry in 54 States of the African continent, including quantitative and qualitative data and an analysis of their strengths and weaknesses at the continental and regional levels.
 In 2025, she published a study for Proparco's CREA Fund entitled Success Stories in the Creative Industries in Africa and Other Emerging Markets, in partnership with PwC Nigeria and Tom Fleming Creative Consultancy.

-Lora-Mungai is also a prolific thought leader, regularly sharing insights on Linkedin, in the press, on various podcasts, or as a speaker at industry conferences.
+Lora-Mungai also regularly shares insights on Linkedin, in the press, on various podcasts, or as a speaker at industry conferences.
 She is the author of HUSTLE & FLOW, a newsletter on the business of Africa's creative industries and sports, with close to 10,000 subscribers.

 Lora-Mungai was named a 2013 Rising Talent by the Women's Global Forum, and one of the "30 Women who matter" by L'Express magazine.
 She is an alumnus of the Choiseul Institute's list of "200 Economic Leaders of Tomorrow".
 Lora-Mungai was listed by Forbes France as one of the "10 women entrepreneurs to follow in 2016".
 In March 2017, she was named a Young Global Leader by the World Economic Forum.